-CNC milling is a machining process that combines computer numerical control machining systems and a multi-point cutting tool or milling cutter.
-As one type of CNC machining, it involves mounting the workpiece on a machine bed and cutting materials from a solid block to produce products made of glass, metal, plastic, wood and more specialized materials.
+CNC milling combines a computer numerical control system with a rotating multi-point cutting tool, or milling cutter.
+In this process, the workpiece is mounted on a machine bed, and material is removed from a solid block to create the final geometry.
+CNC milling is used to produce parts from materials such as glass, metal, plastic, wood, and other specialized materials.

-This guide shows how CNC milling machines work, explores the different types of CNC milling machines and provides design advice for getting the most out of CNC manufacturing.
+This guide outlines how CNC milling machines operate, reviews common types of CNC milling machines, and provides design advice to get the most from outsourced CNC manufacturing.

 Did you know we offer local sourcing for CNC machining?